Internship Program at Genetic Alliance

 Skills Based Internships

-- Genetic Alliance welcomes applicants in all stages of academic or professional development—applicants do not need to be enrolled in an academic program.
+- In the past, most interns have been college students, but Genetic Alliance encourages individuals in various stages of their academic and professional careers to apply.
 The organization does require, however, that individuals demonstrate through previous experience a passion for improving health systems to better meet the needs of individuals, families, and communities or have previous experience in the internship for which they are applying.
 Genetic Alliance internships are highly competitive and encompass work requiring prior knowledge in each specific program.

 - Location of Internship & Transportation